-- 1. Write three sentences using the contraction "it's."
-Vary your sentences. - 2.
-Do not begin them all the same way. - 3.
-Each sentence should be original and different from the others.
+- Write three sentences using the contraction "it's." - Vary your sentences.
+Do not begin them all the same way. - Each sentence should be original and different from the others.

-1. ······

-2.

-3.

-1 Write three sentences using the possessive "its."
+2 3 - ∕Vrite te three sentences using the possessive "its."
+Vary y your sentences.

-1. while three sentences using the possessive its.

-2. Vary your sentences.
 Do not begin them all the same way.

-2

-З. Each sentence should be original and different from the others.

-э.
-Each sentence should be original and different from the others.

-Each sentence should be original and different from the others.
+Each ch sentence should be original and different from the others.
 1.

-1.

-3. 1 .
-2.

-1. 2.

-- 1. Write one sentence that correctly uses both "it's" and "its." - 2.
-Remember to substitute "it is" to double-check yourself.
+Write ite one sentence that uses both "it's" and "its" correctly.
+Douk uble-check your sentence by substituting "it is."
+Fix any errors.